MultiCraft/repixture/mods/rp_mobs/API.md

 the dead/alive state.
 It can be queried with `rp_mobs.is_alive`.
 When the mob has received fatal damage, the HP remains at 1 but the mob counts as dead.

+If this subsystem is not used, the mob will instantly disappear when the HP reaches 0.
+But `on_death` is still called (allowing for mob drops).

 ### Node damage